PrioritySoftware/PrioritySoftware.github.io/_sdk/Send-Mail.md

 more users and/or e-mail addresses to which the message is to be sent, as well as the filename (if you are sending an attachment).

+By default, the email subject is identical to the message body.
+ Starting with version 26.1, you can also specify a custom subject line for the email message.

 **Tip:** Use ***Priority*** groups to define multiple users and/or e-mail addresses.

 > **Examples:**
 > ```sql